 the batching problem

-batching is how an LLM serving system keeps a GPU busy. one request rarely has enough work to saturate the device, but many requests together can turn small matrix operations into large ones. the catch is that requests do not finish at the same time.
+batching is how an LLM serving system keeps a GPU busy. one request rarely has enough work to saturate the device; many requests together turn small matrix operations into larger ones. the catch is that requests do not finish at the same time.

 before continuous batching, serving systems often used static batching: collect a group of requests, run them together, and wait until every request in the group finishes before admitting the next group.